Translating Clinical Delineation of Diabetic Foot Ulcers into Machine Interpretable Segmentation: Methods

 \section{Methods}

-This section describes the methods used to investigate the effect of image processing refined contours, summarises a range of popular baseline methods for medical image segmentation and a new strategy to improve the performance of the best segmentation method on the DFUC2022 dataset.
-We provide segmentation masks for the training set only, and use the grand-challange website to allow participants to test their methods on an exclusive testing set.
-We provide a total of 4,000 images with 2,000 binary masks for training.
+This section describes the methods used to investigate the effect of image processing refined contours, summarises a range of popular baseline methods for medical image segmentation, and a new strategy to improve the performance of the best segmentation method on the DFUC2022 dataset.
+We provide segmentation masks for the training set only, and use the grand-challenge website (https://dfuc2022.grand-challenge.org/) to allow researchers to test their methods on an exclusive testing set.
+We provide a total of 4000 images with 2000 binary masks for training.
 The masks are coded 0 for background and 1 for the DFU region.